Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 The four goons of Assiah are here:

 * Philip: the offensive powerhouse of the group.
 He can deal a lot of damage from his triple-offense pages, and he can cause immobilization if he lands three stacks of "Restrain" on a single target.
 Every 3 turns, he uses a 14-20 mass summation that inflicts 10 burn on hit.
 When he's alive, all Ensemble attacks inflict 1 burn on hit.
 When he dies, the other Ensemble members permanently receive 1 burn on hit.
 * Eileen: she's there to punish smoke decks.
 Additionally, every 5 turns, she uses a 16-22 mass summation that immobilizes on hit.
 While she's alive, all other Ensemble members gain "Puffy Brume," turning smoke from a debuff into a buff.
 When she dies, not only does she remove "Puffy Brume" from Ensemble members, but she also inflicts 10 stacks of smoke on everyone.
 * Greta: the tank.
 While she's alive, all Ensemble members gain 1 protection and stagger protection.
 When she dies, all Ensemble members are inflicted with 5 fragile for one scene.
 * Bremen: the buffer.
 While they're alive, a random ally gains a random positive buff.
 When they die, all librarians gain 3 strength and 3 endurance for 1 turn.

 Priority: Bremen \> Philip \> Eileen \> Greta.

 Both masses are weak enough for you to roll against each time using strong mass busters like Duel, Double-Edged Rencounter, and Sturdy Defense.
 As a result, the masses end up reducing the overall damage of the enemies.
 Bremen's buffs on death should swing the battle in your favor.

-Greta's Tackle Mount seems terrifying, but unless you're low on stagger, it's ignorable.
+Greta's Tackle Mount seems terrifying, but unless you're low on stagger, it's surprisingly ignorable.
 Your key pages should be able to shrug off its damage easily with Health Hauler and Mind Hauler.
 If you really want to win against this page, however, use strong first-die pages such as Duel or Deep Drag.

+The first act is tougher than the others; don't be afraid to reset if you lose a librarian.

 ## Act 2

 The three stooges of Briah are here:

 * Oswald: On turn 1, Oswald plays a mass individual with a 6-10 blunt die.
 He then spawns in Mr. Knife and Ms. Mermaid.
 While Oswald is alive, all librarians take 2-4 stagger damage at the end of every turn.
 When he dies, all librarians fully restore stagger. (nothing else happens if Mr. Knife or Ms. Mermaid die)
 * Tanya: On turn 2, Tanya plays a nerfed version of Beatdown that only hits one target.
 This version rolls 29-35.
 While Tanya is alive, all librarians take 3-5 damage at the end of every turn.
 When she dies, all librarians deal 3 extra damage on hit.
 If she is alone, she gains 2 speed dice and 1 strength.
 * Jae Heon: On turn 1, Jae Heon plays Conjoining Strings, which grants two of your librarians the Red Strings status effect and the Red Strings combat page.
 While Jae Heon is alive, the Ensemble members reroll dice if they roll minimum value.
 When he dies, all librarians gain 1-3 haste and \+1 universal dice power.

 Priority: Jae Heon \> Oswald and his minions \> Tanya.